wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/CommandLineLinuxQuickStart.md

 You can install EdgeCmd from the Linux command prompt.
 Complete the following to access edgecmd on Linux:

 1. Open a command prompt.
-The utility is available to use in any directory on Linux.
+2. Enter the following command to start the edgecmd.exe tool from any directory.

    ```bash
    debian@beaglebone:~$ edgecmd help
    ```

- 2. Type edgecmd help and press Enter.
+ 3. Type edgecmd help and press Enter.

  The edgecmd utility launches, displaying the following introductory material and a command prompt at the end: